 We wanted our design to be understandable to anyone, so navigation in Slack is intuitive and straightforward.
 By avoiding the pitfalls of complex navigation systems, the design ensures that users are not trapped in an endless loop of tabs and menus.
 Instead, it provides clear, intuitive paths that effortlessly guide visitors through the content.

-This thoughtful navigation approach improved the user experience and encouraged exploration and engagement, demonstrating the importance of user-friendly web design.
+This thoughtful navigation approach improved the user experience and encouraged exploration and engagement, demonstrating the importance of user-friendly web design that supports perceptual design principles and accessibility.

 Slack demo by Clay